 If you’re buying landlocked property, however, don’t always assume that a gravel road or a similar path is necessarily the easement point.
 It may be a different location due to the property needs of the surrounding private territory.
 Fortunately, house deeds and other legal documents should have all easements officially recorded for records.

-Any landlocked property owner has to negotiate easement agreements with adjoining property owners as soon as possible.
+Any landlocked property owner has to negotiate ingress and egress easement agreements with adjoining property owners as soon as possible.
 This is often covered as standard procedure when a new landlocked property is being purchased.

 The details of an easement can vary.
 For instance, some ingress or egress easements will only allow for foot traffic or may allow for single file car movement.
 It’s ultimately up to both parties included reaching an agreement.